Rookout/docs/docs/breakpoints-status.md

 Please choose another data sink for your breakpoint.

 #### Breakpoint was Disabled due to Rate-Limiting
 Rookout employs a built-in rate-limiting mechanism to prevent breakpoints set in hot code paths from impacting application performance.
-This error indicates the rate limit has been hit and the breakpoint has been disabled in the offending application instance.
+This error indicates the rate limit has been hit and the breakpoint has been disabled for the offending application instance.
 Read more about configuring rate-limiting [here](breakpoints-tasks.md#rate-limiting).

 #### Breakpoint was Disabled due to Max Execution Time limit
 Rookout employs a built-in max execution time limit mechanism to prevent breakpoints set in hot code paths from impacting application performance.
-This error indicates the execution time limit has been hit and the breakpoint has been disabled in the offending application instance.
+This error indicates the execution time limit has been hit and the breakpoint has been disabled for the offending application instance.
 Read more about configuring rate-limiting [here](breakpoints-tasks.md#rate-limiting).

 #### Invalid JSON Key